jeremylong/DependencyCheck/README.md

 On *nix
 ```
 $ ./bin/dependency-check.sh -h
-$ ./bin/dependency-check.sh --project Testing --out . --scan [path to jar files to be scanned]
+$ ./bin/dependency-check.sh --out . --scan [path to jar files to be scanned]
 ```
 On Windows
 ```
 > .\bin\dependency-check.bat -h
-> .\bin\dependency-check.bat --project Testing --out . --scan [path to jar files to be scanned]
+> .\bin\dependency-check.bat --out . --scan [path to jar files to be scanned]
 ```
 On Mac with [Homebrew](http://brew.sh)
 ```
 $ brew update && brew install dependency-check
 $ dependency-check -h
-$ dependency-check --project Testing --out . --scan [path to jar files to be scanned]
+$ dependency-check --out . --scan [path to jar files to be scanned]
 ```

 ### Maven Plugin